 Additional outpatient clinical experience is provided at James A Haley VA Hospital, Moffitt Cancer Center and the USF Health Morsani and the USF Health South Tampa Centers, which include the General Pulmonary, Sleep Medicine, and the USF Pulmonary Hypertension Clinics.

-James A Haley VAThere are five services at JAHVA, a consultation, MICU, sleep medicine, traumatic brain injury (TBI), spinal cord injury, and chronic ventilator care services.
+There are six services at JAHVA: a consultation, MICU, sleep medicine, traumatic brain injury (TBI), spinal cord injury, and chronic ventilator care services.
 MICU residents and fellows receive patients via direct admission from the ER.
 Patients deemed too ill to be cared for on the general medical floor are accepted for transfer to the MICU after appropriate consultation with the medical resident and PCC fellows and attending.